 You will need to provide your USI.
 A USI is a reference number allocated to you by the government where all your qualifications from various institutions are recorded for ease of access.
 If you do not have a USI or would like to know more about it, visit the USI website.

-As part of the enrolment process, we will conduct a pre-training review of your language, literacy and numeracy skills.
+As part of the enrolment process, we will conduct a pre-training review largely designed to:

 - Ascertain if the proposed learning strategies and materials are appropriate for each participant